filamentgroup/Responsive-Images/README.md

-# Note: Project no longer recommended!
+:warning: This project is archived and the repository is no longer maintained.

 We recommend you use picturefill instead. https://github.com/scottjehl/picturefill